Information from Programs

 College of DuPage Information Night

-On Monday, December 9th, York hosted an evening for seniors and their parents to explain the process to apply and attend the College of DuPage.
+In early December, York will host an evening for seniors and their parents to explain the process to apply, register, pay for, and attend the College of DuPage.
+More information coming soon!

 Junior Parent Night for College Planning

 This program was held on Monday, November 11th.
 For those who missed it, or who might like to review the information covered, you can access the Slide Show Presentation, below.

 An e-mail was sent on Tuesday, November 12th to the primary parent/guardian e-mail account (pulled from powerschool) with a unique registration code (if no parent has previously registered) or username (if a parent already registered) to access your student's Naviance account.
 Junior students were sent their registration code (if not registered) or username (if registered) in order to utilize Naviance Student.
 Parents and students each have their own access codes.
 Students are the primary users with the most access to create college lists and more.
 Parents have lower levels of access to aid in the transition of students leading the way in their post-high school plans.

 If you have any questions, please contact us in the CCRC or contact your child's counselor.